 Poler — A polercoaster is a coaster whose track is supported primarily by a central pole.
 Polercoasters are able to achieve great heights while maintaining a comparatively small footprint.

 Sit down — A traditional coaster with trains that travel above the track.

 Shuttle — A coaster that travels one direction before reaching a midpoint and returning to the station on the same track by which it came.
 Most shuttle coasters begin with a launch and feature one or more inversions.

 Spinning — A coaster with cars that rotate during the ride.

-Stand-up – A coaster ridden in a standing position.
-The ride’s cars feature bicycle-like seats whose height can be adjusted for rider comfort.
+Stand-up — A coaster ridden in a standing position.
+The ride’s cars feature bicycle-like seats that can be adjusted for rider comfort.

 Strata — A strata coaster is one that has a height of 400 or more feet.
 Top Thrill Dragster is noted for being the first of its kind.

 Suspended — A coaster with trains beneath the track and cars that are allowed to swing freely.

 Steel — A coaster with track made of steel.
 Steel coasters are often noted for being smoother and more diverse than wooden coasters.

 Virtual reality — A coaster that features an option where riders wear virtual reality (VR) headsets during the ride and are immersed in a themed virtual environment.